UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week03/lecture02p1.md

 ## Where resources are be located

- * Canvas: https://canvas.illinois.edu/courses/52731 - where the grades and assignments links will be posted
+ * Canvas: https://canvas.illinois.edu/courses/58974 - where the grades and assignments links will be posted

- * PrairieLearn: https://us.prairielearn.com/pl/course_instance/170200 - where assignments will be completed
+ * PrairieLearn: https://us.prairielearn.com/pl/course_instance/187129 - where assignments will be completed

- * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_obuobg_spring2025/ - where lecture slides, notebooks, data & general course info will live.
+ * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2025/ - where lecture slides, notebooks, data & general course info will live.

- * Slack: https://is445obuobgsp-hnm6590.slack.com/ (workspace name is is445-obuobg-spring2025) - the best place to ask questions in a `#homeworkX-questions` channel (or the `#general` channel for general questions)
+ * Slack: [https://is445-bc-fa25.slack.com/](https://join.slack.com/t/is445-bc-fa25/shared_invite/zt-3bj21az1i-eKZKeM4pyIMaqLU3vebjTA) (workspace name is is445-bc-fa2025) - the best place to ask questions in a `#assignmentX-questions` channel
+   * all quiz questions on channel `#quiz-questions`

 notes: